-This was a two-arm, randomized, double-blind Phase III study of dabrafenib in combination with trametinib versus two placebos in the adjuvant treatment of melanoma after surgical resection.
-Patients with completely resected, histologically confirmed, BRAF V600E/K mutation-positive, high-risk \[Stage IIIa (lymph node metastasis \>1 mm), IIIb or IIIc\] cutaneous melanoma were screened for eligibility.
-Subjects were randomized to receive either dabrafenib (150 milligram (mg) twice daily \[BID\]) and trametinib (2 mg once daily \[QD\]) combination therapy or two placebos for 12 months.
+This was a two-arm, randomized, double-blind Phase III study of dabrafenib in combination with trametinib versus 2 placebos in the adjuvant treatment of melanoma after surgical resection.
+Patients with completely resected, histologically confirmed, BRAF V600E/K mutation-positive, high-risk (Stage IIIa \[lymph node metastasis \>1 mm\], IIIb or IIIc) cutaneous melanoma were screened for eligibility.
+Approximately 852 patients were planned to be randomized in a 1:1 ratio, stratified by BRAF mutation status (V600E, V600K) and stage of disease (Stage IIIa, IIIb, IIIc).
+Patients received either dabrafenib (150 milligram (mg) twice daily \[BID\]) and trametinib (2 mg once daily \[QD\]) combination therapy or 2 matching placebos (one each for dabrafenib and trametinib) for 12 months or until disease recurrence, death, unacceptable toxicity, or withdrawal of consent.
+Patients were followed for disease recurrence and survival during and after the treatment period.
+The study did not permit crossover.
+Doses of study treatment could be modified and/or interrupted for management of toxicities associated with study treatment.

 Study Type